ankschoubey/old-blog/_posts/2021-04-07-time-to-think.md

 Our gadgets are such that they remove any need for thinking.
 We can find all information in minutes.

-The problem this leads to is that we always search for a ready made answer instead of thinking ourself.
+The problem this leads to is that we always search for a ready-made answer instead of thinking ourselves.

-I have seen this during development a lot where some developers would search open source solutions or paid solution when in reality creating solution was easier.
+I have seen this during development a lot where some developers would search open-source solutions or paid solutions when in reality creating solutions was easier.

 This happens because of not thinking.